rmcconke/variational-projection-navier-stokes/README.md

 - Lid driven cavity boundary conditions

 # To-do's:
-- Change to jax implementation for GPU acceleration
 - Switch to generic BC's to allow different flows to be simulated
 - Allow other numerical schemes